 Spending tends to be closely correlated with income, with higher earners spending more.

-The Bureau of Labor Statistics, in their Consumer Expenditure survey for 2021, found that the average single woman earned $39,178 and spent $38,838, while the average single male earned $49,525 and spent $41,203.
+The Bureau of Labor Statistics’s latest Consumer Expenditure survey, found that the average single woman earned $39,178 and spent $38,838, while the average single male earned $49,525 and spent $41,203.
 The breakdown of spending by category is shown below.